 All assessments are moderated by external examiners; students have to gain sufficient credits and convince a panel of external assessors that they have successfully completed the course.
 Successful students are awarded the Kew Diploma at pass, credit or honours level.

 Holders of the Kew Diploma may place 'Dip.Hort.
 (Kew)' after their name and receive a Transcript of Practical Training.
 This is a bespoke programme managed by the Royal Botanic Gardens, Kew.

 Each year 14 students are selected via competitive interview to join one of the most rigorous and stretching educational programmes of any botanic garden.

 The Kew Diploma is suited to dedicated professional horticulturists determined to succeed.
 They should be able to express themselves clearly and be willing to accept increasing responsibility preparing themselves for managerial positions.

-Kew Diploma Students are employees and receive payment throughout the three-year course, including during the lecture block trimesters at £12,333 per annum.
+Kew Diploma Students are employees and receive payment throughout the three-year course, including during the lecture block trimesters at £12,333 per annum, and a book allowance of £750.
 Limited opportunities exist to care for the collections at weekends and these receive additional payment.
 This means our students should not have to take out a loan, and do not have to pay tuition fees.

 Minimum entry requirements

 - A very good standard of general education 5 GCSEs including English, Mathematics and a Science and 2 GCSE ‘A’ levels preferably in science subjects (or equivalent)